Douglas Dynamics (NYSE:PLOW) Updates FY 2022 Earnings Guidance

 Douglas Dynamics (NYSE:PLOW – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $1.40-$2.00 for the period, compared to the consensus earnings per share estimate of $1.86.
+The company provided EPS guidance of $1.40-$2.00 for the period, compared to the consensus EPS estimate of $1.86.
 The company issued revenue guidance of $590.00 million-$630.00 million, compared to the consensus revenue estimate of $581.15 million.

-Separately, StockNews.com lowered shares of Douglas Dynamics from a buy rating to a hold rating in a research report on Wednesday, May 11th.
+Separately, StockNews.com downgraded Douglas Dynamics from a buy rating to a hold rating in a research note on Wednesday, May 11th.

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, June 30th.
-Shareholders of record on Friday, June 17th were given a dividend of $0.29 per share.
-The ex-dividend date of this dividend was Thursday, June 16th.
-This represents a $1.16 annualized dividend and a yield of 3.67%.
-Douglas Dynamics’s dividend payout ratio (DPR) is currently 105.45%.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, June 30th.
+Stockholders of record on Friday, June 17th were paid a $0.29 dividend.
+This represents a $1.16 dividend on an annualized basis and a dividend yield of 3.57%.
+The ex-dividend date was Thursday, June 16th.
+Douglas Dynamics’s dividend payout ratio is currently 92.80%.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Dimensional Fund Advisors LP raised its stake in shares of Douglas Dynamics by 2.0% in the first quarter.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Bank of America Corp DE raised its stake in shares of Douglas Dynamics by 16.2% during the first quarter.
+Bank of America Corp DE now owns 251,217 shares of the auto parts company’s stock worth $8,691,000 after acquiring an additional 35,049 shares in the last quarter.
+Dimensional Fund Advisors LP grew its stake in shares of Douglas Dynamics by 2.0% during the 1st quarter.
 Dimensional Fund Advisors LP now owns 908,689 shares of the auto parts company’s stock valued at $31,432,000 after acquiring an additional 17,701 shares during the period.
-State Street Corp raised its stake in shares of Douglas Dynamics by 2.7% in the first quarter.
-State Street Corp now owns 484,861 shares of the auto parts company’s stock valued at $16,771,000 after acquiring an additional 12,640 shares during the period.
-Bank of America Corp DE raised its stake in shares of Douglas Dynamics by 16.2% in the first quarter.
-Bank of America Corp DE now owns 251,217 shares of the auto parts company’s stock valued at $8,691,000 after acquiring an additional 35,049 shares during the period.
-Charles Schwab Investment Management Inc. raised its stake in shares of Douglas Dynamics by 5.3% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 248,945 shares of the auto parts company’s stock valued at $8,612,000 after acquiring an additional 12,558 shares during the period.
-Finally, Bank of New York Mellon Corp raised its stake in shares of Douglas Dynamics by 1.1% in the first quarter.
-Bank of New York Mellon Corp now owns 228,350 shares of the auto parts company’s stock valued at $7,899,000 after acquiring an additional 2,563 shares during the period.
+State Street Corp raised its holdings in Douglas Dynamics by 2.7% during the 1st quarter.
+State Street Corp now owns 484,861 shares of the auto parts company’s stock valued at $16,771,000 after buying an additional 12,640 shares during the period.
+Charles Schwab Investment Management Inc. increased its stake in Douglas Dynamics by 5.3% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 248,945 shares of the auto parts company’s stock worth $8,612,000 after purchasing an additional 12,558 shares during the period.
+Finally, Royal Bank of Canada boosted its position in Douglas Dynamics by 4.6% during the first quarter.
+Royal Bank of Canada now owns 114,352 shares of the auto parts company’s stock valued at $3,955,000 after purchasing an additional 5,020 shares in the last quarter.
 Hedge funds and other institutional investors own 93.01% of the company’s stock.

 About Douglas Dynamics